 This lounge has wifi, which I found to be slow, shower, business center with conference facilities, and flight information monitors.

 Any lounge that is as crowded as this lounge was when I visited is hard pressed to make a good impression.
-But in addition to the overcrowding this lounge deserves no better than average marks due to the poor wifi, two-drink limit and limited food offerings.
+But in addition to the overcrowding this lounge deserves no better than average marks due to the poor wifi, two-drink limit and the way it is enforced and limited food offerings.
 The picture of the new lounge looks like it will address the overcrowding issue at a minimum.